kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was very easy, as it was a repeated loop until the count equals to 0.
-The hardest part of the assignment was deciding which way was the easiest, which I decided was using a while loop.
+The hardest part of the assignment was deciding which way to code it was the easiest, which I decided was using a while loop.
+I had a bit of trouble using VS, specifically getting out of a REPL, but now I know Ctrl + D.

 &nbsp;